 The initial 24-month program is ongoing and entails detailed prospecting, surficial sampling, geological and structural mapping, implementation of a PIMA/TerraSpec for detailed hydrothermal alteration mineral studies, and geophysics.
-An airborne geophysical survey was flown in a systematic grid pattern to ensure full coverage and depth penetration.
-Field crews successfully completed 94.2% of the planned line-kilometers at Santiago Project.
-Drilling at the Santiago Project could begin in the last quarter of 2019, subject to the completion of target generation.
-Some drill targets may require access agreements by land owners.
-Drill programs are subject to receipt of water permits, which are expected to be received within the next few months.
-In the event any of these permits are not received when required, alternative sources for importing water to support the drilling are being investigated.
+An airborne geophysical survey (MobileMMT) was flown in a systematic grid pattern to ensure full coverage and depth penetration.
+This was completed in April 2019.
+The project recently received a certificate to allow for drilling with imported water.
+A renewed water permit is expected shortly.
+Discussions with local communities continue, ahead of an expected drill program during 2020.